MercurialMune/Triangle-Tracker/README.md

 * After Deployment, the following image shows what the expected output would be.
 ![A screenshot of what the program looks like](img/triatrack.jpg)

+##Behavior Driven Development
+  As with any other reputable development project, the Mercurial Triangle Tracker followed a systematic process between its conceptualization stage and its actual implementation.
+First, it was considered that users needed to perform certain tasks.
+However, due to the simplicity of the program, there wasn't much users could do with it.
+However, it was assumed that in the least, users should:
+  * Input at most three numbers
+  * check if the numbers could produce a triangle.
+  Considering these two desired behaviors, it was evident that the program should at least:
+  1. provide an input method to hold at most three variable - we settled on a form
+  2. perform arithmetic and logical operations to determine whether the dimensions given could yield a triangle
+  3. display the results of the arithmetic and/or logical operations (whether the user had input a triangle)

 ## Built With

 * Atom - The text editor used